Why am I here?

 He trusted in my ability.

-We're only going to die for our arrogance.
+We’re only gonna die for our arrogance.

 Why am I still here?